danprager/Monte-Carlo-Estimation/README.md

 The single file version is all in [index.html](https://github.com/danprager/Monte-Carlo-Estimation/blob/master/index.html).

+## The Idea
+I have a blog post called [The #NoEstimates game](https://agile-jitsu.blogspot.com/2016/04/the-noestimates-game.html) that will help you and your stakeholders understand what's really going on through explanation and a bunch of dice rolling!
+I recommend you play the manual game with stakeholders before using the tool in real projects.

 ## Usage

 Enter the number of user stories completed by a team over a number of sprints, e.g.